-The 2017 ACC/AHA guidelines for the prevention, detection, evaluation, and management of high blood pressure in adults defines hypertension as any systolic blood pressure measurement of 130 mmHg or higher or any diastolic blood pressure measurement of 80 mmHg or higher.
+The 2017 ACC/AHA guidelines for the prevention, detection, evaluation, and management of high blood pressure in adults defines hypertension as any systolic blood pressure measurement of ≥130 mmHg or any diastolic blood pressure measurement of ≥80 mmHg.
 ACC/AHA blood pressure categories are defined as follows:

-Elevated blood pressure: systolic blood pressure of 120 to 129 mmHg and diastolic blood pressure of <80 mmHg
+Elevated blood pressure: systolic blood pressure of 120-129 mmHg and diastolic blood pressure of <80 mmHg

-Stage 1 hypertension: systolic blood pressure of 130 to 139 mmHg and/or diastolic blood pressure of 80 to 89 mmHg
+Stage 1 hypertension: systolic blood pressure of 130-139 mmHg and/or diastolic blood pressure of 80-89 mmHg

 Stage 2 hypertension: systolic blood pressure of ≥140 mmHg and/or diastolic blood pressure of ≥90 mmHg.

-The 2017 ACC/AHA guidelines definition represents a more aggressive approach to diagnosis and treatment of hypertension compared with Joint National Committee (JNC) 7 and JNC 8 recommendations, where blood pressure in the range of 120 to 139 mmHg/80 to 89 mmHg was considered prehypertension and blood pressure above 140/90 mmHg considered elevated.
+The 2017 ACC/AHA guidelines definition represents a more aggressive approach to diagnosis and treatment of hypertension compared with Joint National Committee (JNC) 7 and JNC 8 recommendations, where blood pressure in the range of 120-139 mmHg/80-89 mmHg is considered prehypertension and blood pressure >140/90 mmHg is considered elevated.

 Isolated systolic hypertension is also graded according to systolic blood pressure values in the ranges indicated, provided that diastolic values are <90 mmHg.

-Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure over 120 mmHg systolic is associated with an increased cardiovascular risk.
+Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure >120 mmHg systolic is associated with an increased cardiovascular risk.
 The importance of hypertension is its relation to other cardiovascular risk factors and consequent overall cardiovascular risk.